Contact

 Additional contact options

 The administrative office for Backflow Authority handles a defined range of inquiry types.
-Submissions that fall outside directory operations — including requests for legal interpretation of state plumbing codes, site-specific engineering assessments, or device certification questions — are outside the scope of this office and should be directed to the relevant licensing authority, water utility, or state plumbing board.
+Submissions that fall outside provider network operations — including requests for legal interpretation of state plumbing codes, site-specific engineering assessments, or device certification questions — are outside the scope of this office and should be directed to the relevant licensing authority, water utility, or state plumbing board.

 Inquiry categories handled through this office fall into four distinct types: